Frank P. Armstrong: Building the second Duchess

 Duchess sank at least once, but Armstrong was eventually able to raise her from the river.
 He then applied the odd-shaped steamer to make enough money in 1887 to have a new sternwheeler built, also called Duchess.
 Armstrong hired the veteran shipbuilder Alexander Watson, of Victoria, BC to build the new steamer, which although small, was well-designed and looked like a steamboat.
 Armstrong also had built a second steamer, Marion, which although smaller than the second Duchess, needed only six inches of water to run in.
 This was an advantage in the often shallow waters of the Columbia above Golden, where as Armstrong put it, "the river's bottom was often very close to the river's top".
+In 1890, Armstrong became captain of a third vessel, Pert, who he had refit with sidewheels and an engine.

 The Baillie-Grohman Canal

 Completed lock at the Baillie-Grohman Canal, ca 1889.
 Armstrong deliberately destroyed these lock gates in making the transit of North Star through the canal in 1902.

 A curious feature of the Rocky Mountain Trench is that two of the major rivers that flow through it, the Columbia, flowing north, and the Kootenay flowing south, are separated by only about a mile of low marshy prairie at a place now known as Canal Flats.
 As the name implies, a shipping canal was built across Canal Flats by William Adolf Baillie-Grohman, a European adventurer and promoter from wealthy and privileged background.
 The canal was completed in 1889, but it was only used three times by steamboats, every time under the command of Captain Armstrong.

 In 1893, Armstrong built Gwendoline at Hansen's Landing on the Kootenay River, and took the vessel through the canal north to the shipyard at Golden to complete her fitting out.
 By this time it appears that the canal had been damaged or deteriorated to the boat where at least some of the transit of Gwendoline had to be accomplished by pulling the vessel of the water, partially dismantling the boat, and pulling her along on rollers.
 Over the winter, Armstrong, it is reported, was able to prevail on the provincial government to expend funds to repair the canal.
 In late May 1894 Armstrong returned the completed Gwendoline back to the Kootenay River, this time transiting normally the rehabilitated canal.

 The canal remained unused until 1902, when Armstrong brought North Star north from the Kootenay to the Columbia.
 The transit of North Star was only made possible by the destruction, by dynamite, of the lock at the canal.